 You know, I really though this program was a make money online product when I first heard of it and to some extent, it may very well be, but most of it is nothing more than a typical self-help resource with information that’s pretty much obvious.

 The way it’s being marketed, you would think this is the key to your success.
-There is definitely some good information, but it’s more DUH than anything else.
+There is definitely some good information, but it’s more duh obvious stuff than anything else (you’ll see what I mean).
 I’ll go over the summary of what you find inside.

 A “quick” word about that up-sell in Millionaire’s Brain: